Co-op Refinery Complex

 The Co-op Refinery Complex’s Turnaround is one of Regina’s largest annual projects.
 Turnarounds are a period of time when the Refinery makes significant investments in safety maintenance and upgrades.

 During Turnaround 2018, Federated Co-operatives Limited will invest $100 million in the safety and reliability of the Refinery, creating 1,300 additional skilled jobs and numerous spin-off benefits for the local economy.

 This year like every year we will be taking extra steps to ensure the safety of workers and to minimize inconveniences to the community.

-The CRC operates on 800 acres in northwest Regina, Saskatchewan, Canada.
+The CRC operates on 800 acres in northeast Regina, Saskatchewan, Canada.
 The facility is large economic driver in the city employing more than 1,000 people and reinvesting millions of dollars for capital and annual maintenance projects.

 The CRC distributes up to 17 million litres of fuel every day to Co-op Gas Bars and Cardlocks throughout Western Canada.
 It fuels consumers and industry – including agriculture and transportation.

 The CRC processes up to 130,000 barrels of crude oil every day.
 It can process three types of crude oil: sour crude, sweet synthetic crude and heavy crude.